DTDungg/2180607359/README.md

 # 2180607359
+# App Vocabulary Flashcard LDD #

-### as a vocabulary learner, i want to create flashcards with vocabulary and definitions so I can review and improve my vocabulary ###
+### 1. As a learner, I want to create flashcards with definitions and examples so I can review and improve my vocabulary ###